Skip to main content

 .gitignore

-The .gitignore file is used to tell git which files and directories should be ignored.
+The .gitignore configuration file is used to tell Git which files and directories should be ignored when staging or committing your changes.

 # All the directories or files listed below will be ignored by git